ameseee/kwk-curriculum-site/web-app/lessons/intro-css/index.md

 If you want to give both width and height for some reason, you may need to apply the `object-fit` property.
 This might come in handy if you want to display a row of photos of the same height and width, but which all started off in various sizes.

-Look at the two images of [Dr. Katie Bouman](https://www.youtube.com/watch?v=dhWPBY4IgRU) below, then look at the code that was used to style them:
+Look at the two images of <a target="blank" href="https://www.youtube.com/watch?v=dhWPBY4IgRU">Dr. Katie Bouman</a> below, then look at the code that was used to style them:

 <img class="image-ratio" src="./assets/dr-katie-bouman.png" alt="Two photos, the one on the left has the correct ratio, the one on the right is squished">